 Early morning of the 26th, atop Reno Hill, Captain Benteen gathered thirteen troopers to stop the Indians from coming up a ravine and attacking the position.
+This would become known as Benteen's first charge of three made.
 One of the troopers was Pvt.
 Thompson.
 As the troopers got their ammo and guns ready, they learned their duty was to run up “a short hill towards the edge of the bluff and the head of the ravine”.
-Thompson was one of the first to reach the top of the bluff and a bullet shot through his right hand and arm.
+Thompson was one of the first to reach the top of the bluff and rifle fire erupted from the warriors on the other side of the hill.
+A bullet shot through his right hand and arm, removing his middle finger, embedding in his elbow.
 A short distance from Thompson laid a wounded trooper and after another volley, Pvt.
 Thomas Meador, Co.H, was shot again and died.

 Pvt.
-Thompson made his way back to find a doctor and received care for his gun shot wounds.
+Thompson made his way back to find a doctor and Dr. Porter cared for his gun shot wounds.
 At this location there were many wounded soldiers, one was Co.C, Pvt.
 James Bennett.
 Kneeling down beside Bennett, Thompson asked, “Can I do you any service?”
 “Water, Thompson, Water, for God’s sake!” was the reply.
 Thompson then began to realize what he had to do.
 He gathered two canteens and a camp kettle, and made his way back to the ravine in which he was wounded.
 There he was stopped and questioned by his sergeant and was told he would never make it back alive.
 Thompson responded that since he could not carry a gun, which he gave to another trooper who needed a gun, he had to do something to help the wounded and the dying.

 2nd Lt.
 Winfield Edgerly, Co.D, 7th Cavalry, applied for and obtained a Medal of Honor for Private Peter Thompson.
 On October 5, 1878, Private Peter Thompson received the “Medal of Honor”.